Kernel-based Impulse Response Identification with Side-Information on Steady-State Gain: The Estimation Problem: Existence and Uniqueness of the Solution

 \subsection{Stable Reproducing Kernel Hilbert Spaces}

 The hypothesis space taken for the estimation problem is a {\em reproducing kernel Hilbert space} (RKHS) \cite{berlinet2011reproducing}, which contains stable impulse responses.
 Based on the structure of RKHS, we can investigate the problem and obtain a tractable approach for solving the estimation problem.
-These features are provided by the \emph{kernel function}, which characterizes the RKHS uniquely and completely. \begin{definition}[\cite{berlinet2011reproducing}] Let $\kernel:\Tbb\times\Tbb\to \Rbb$ be a non-zero symmetric function, which is assumed to be continuous when $\Tbb=\Rbb_+$.
-Then, $\kernel$ is called a {\em Mercer kernel} if we have
+These features are provided by the \emph{kernel function}, which characterizes the RKHS uniquely and completely. \begin{definition}[\cite{berlinet2011reproducing}] Let $\kernel:\Tbb\times\Tbb\to \Rbb$ be a non-zero symmetric measurable function.
+Then, we say $\kernel$ is a \emph{positive-definite kernel}, or simply \emph{kernel}, if we have